SaicharanKandukuri/Toolloa/README.md

 - [x] alpine (alpine)
 - [x] arch Linux (archlinux)

-> - Old builds like Ubuntu bionic are recomended to install cause Android blocks important syscalls in newer builds like (ubuntu(groovy,focal) , kali nethunter) which lead to problems like kde-desktop crash and etc. Be sure to notice me in issues if you find any problems except `init` dependent in newer builds.
+> - Old builds like Ubuntu bionic are recomended to install cause Android blocks important syscalls in newer builds like (ubuntu(groovy,focal) , kali nethunter) which lead to problems like kde-desktop crash and etc. Be sure to notice me in issues if you find any problems except `init` dependent in newer builds and common issues so that i can provide more accurate description and docs.

 ## Tested & supported desktop environment
 - [x] xfce4